As an employer, you need to notify the insurer within 48 hours of becoming aware of a work related injury or illness.

 A worker should notify you as soon as possible after an injury.
-Following that, a description of the injury should be entered in your register of injuries, and you should notify EML, our appointed claims partner, or your current insurer.
+Following that, a description of the injury should be entered in your register of injuries, and you should notify your current insurer.

-If you don’t report the injury within 48 hours of becoming aware of the injury, you may be required to pay a ‘claims excess payment’ which is equivalent to one week of the worker’s weekly payments.
+You need to report a work-related injury within 48 hours of becoming aware of the injury.
+If you don't report a work-related injury within 5 days of becoming aware of the injury, you may be required to pay a 'claims excess payment', which is equivalent to one week of the worker's weekly payments.

 Once reported, EML or your insurer will provide you with an injury notification number (sometimes referred to as a claim number).

 What you’ll need to notify us of an injury